-Great Marsden St John's Primary - A Church of England Primary School Name of child:
+Darwen St James Church of England Primary School

+Name of child:

 Surname

+•

 Date of birth

 Name of parent/guardian

 Address

 Post code

 Contact Telephone

+This parent has given your name as a reference for his/her commitment to the church/place of worship.
+Parental worship is normally taken to mean a minimum of monthly attendance at church at public worship for at least six months between the 1stJanuary and 1st September 2025.

 Has this been the pattern for this parent?
 YES / NO

 If NO, has your church building been closed for fully-accessible and non-restricted worship1 during the qualifying period?
 YES / NO.

-IF YES, please give the dates of when fully-accessible and non-restricted worship was not possible in the church building
+IF YES, please give the dates of when fully-accessible and non-restricted worship was not possible in the church building.....

-Signed

-Name Date:

-Position

-Church

-This church is a part of (please tick): (delete/add the boxes from this section of the template as

-appropriate to match your admission criteria)

-Churches Together in England Evangelical Alliance

-Please return this form to
+Please return this form to dsjoffice@cidari.co.uk